Environmental Horticulture & Design

 Environmental Horticulture & Design is a broad field encompassing the functional, aesthetic, and environmentally-sound creation and maintenance of our urban, rural and natural landscapes.

 Whether you are training for a new career, currently a landscape professional, or a hobbyist gardner looking for information on what nutrients to use for your plants, our program is geared to fit your needs.
-Check out both our current schedule of classes and course catalog to see topics taught.

 Through our program you'll learn about the business services and manufacturing industries supporting the environmental horticulture or ‘‘green’’ industry" — one of the largest employers in the United States.